These Are The Top Holdings Of Sardar Biglari

 Cracker Barrel Old Country Store

 Founded in 1969 and headquartered in Lebanon, Tenn., this company operates and develops restaurant and retail outlets.
 Biglari owns 55,141 shares of Cracker Barrel Old Country Store, Inc. (NASDAQ:CBRL) at an average estimated price of $83.22.
 These shares have a market value of more than $7 million, and represent 35.16% of Biglari’s portfolio.
 Biglari first took position in the stock in Q1 2020.
-Cracker Barrel Old Country Store shares are up over 3% YTD but are down over 16% in the last one year, and are presently trading over $133.
+Cracker Barrel Old Country Store shares are up over 3% YTD but are down over 16% in the last one year, and are presently trading over $133.7 Dividend Stocks that Help Take the Bite Out of Inflation